modelscope/richdreamer/prompt_engineering_basics.md

 The Richdreamer model generates 3d models based on user inputs.
 Users can revise their prompts to arrive at an output to their satisfaction.

-The Richdreamer model performs best on food or animal objects.
-Try to generate common objects with lots of data attached, so the model can generate a more accurate model.
+**The Richdreamer model performs best on food or animal objects.** Try to generate common objects with lots of data attached, so the model can generate a more accurate model.
 I recommend having some proficiency in using 3d modelling software to be able to modify the outputs to match desired quality (I used Blender).

 ***All prompts were run on a system that supports multi-GPU operation using 2 NVIDIA Quadro RTX 6000 GPUS.***

 Runtime for the model is usually ≈2 hrs.
 As you revise prompts of the same object, runtime can decrease to as little as ≈1 hr 15 min.
 Because execution time is long, it is important to utilize each prompt entry.
 Here are some things to remember when generating prompts:

+**High-Level Advice: It is harder to have a specific output in mind and try to get the Richdreamer model to recreate that.
+It is better to have general idea of the object you want, then roll with the results.**

 ## "3d asset" as a Modifier